Scale Modelling Tools

 Sand, Flocking and Static Gras

-Many types of model railroad flocking material are available and they may be used to terrain the diorama figure base.
+Many types of model railway flocking material are available and they may be used to terrain the diorama figure base.
 Very often the colour of flocking material is immediately compatible with the painted figures and you may want to consider painting it with the same acrylic paint you used on the soldiers.
 Sand is a very good ground cover, it sinks into the white glue and creates a rough surface which looks very good after it is painted and drybrushed.
 Using this method it is possible to simulate any type of ground encountered on a battlefield.

 Modelling Tools